-Just outside Abu Dhabi city centre, the sprawling Mangrove National Park is a jewel in the UAE capital’s crown.
-An ideal place for families, bird watchers and photographers looking to escape the hustle of the city for a few hours, this beautiful and surprising park continues to be one of the emirate’s most important ecological assets, protected by the Environment Agency Abu Dhabi (EAD).
-Mangrove National Park constitutes about 75 per cent of the total mangrove forest area in the UAE and is a biodiversity hotspot that includes mangrove forests, salt marshes, mudflats, and algal communities.
+The Mangroves National Park is an ideal place for families, bird watchers and photographers looking to escape the bustle of the city for a few hours.
+The breathtaking reserve is one of the UAE's most important ecological assets, protected by the Environment Agency Abu Dhabi (EAD).
+The park constitutes about 75 per cent of the total mangrove forest area in the UAE and is a biodiversity hotspot that includes salt marshes, mudflats, and algal communities.